ground-x/caver-js-ext-kas/README.md

 ### Set Auth

-You can use KAS' Node API, Token History API, Wallet API, and Anchor API through this library.
+You can use KAS' Node API, Token History API, Wallet API, Anchor API and KIP17 API through this library.
 To use KAS, you need your "access key id", "secret access key" and chain id of the Klaytn blochain network.

 Set your authorization using the `constructor` or the `caver.initKASAPI` function as shown below.
-Below code sets the authentication key used by the node api, token history api, wallet api and anchor api at once.
+Below code sets the authentication key used by the node api, token history api, wallet api, anchor api and kip17 api at once.

 ```javascript
 // Set an authorization through constructor